NeNe Leakes Rips ‘Compulsive Liar’ Kim Zolciak, Who Claims NeNe Tried To Kick Her

 — Yamaneika Saunders (@yamaneika) April 16, 2018

 The implication was that Leakes was a slob who lived in a roach-infested hovel.
-That couldn’t be further from the truth, because NeNe’s home was immaculate on the day that Kim and her daughter were there, because NeNe was hosting a party that night.
+That couldn’t be further from the truth because NeNe’s home was immaculate on the day that Kim and her daughter were there as NeNe was hosting a party that night.

 The elegant summer shindig was chronicled this season on the Real Housewives of Atlanta.